interplaynetary/free-association/DPI.md

 Nov 4, 2025

-Free Association – A Digital Public Infrastructure (DPI) for Planetary Coordination Presented To: Global Coordination Organizations, UN Agencies, Philanthropic Foundations, Impact Funds, and Potential Partners openassociation.org
+Free Association – A Digital Public Infrastructure (DPI) for Planetary Coordination Presented To: Global Coordination Organizations, UN Agencies and Members, Philanthropic Foundations, Impact Funds, and Potential Partners
+Free Association Coalition
+openassociation.org

 Index
-1.0 The Imperative, The Solution, and The Mechanism	1 1.1 The Imperative: A Global Crisis of Coordination	1 1.2 The Solution: A New Economic Relationship Based on Mutual Recognition	1 1.3 How It Works: From Mathematical Principle to Crisis Response	2 2.0 The Initiative, The Ask, and The Opportunity	3
+1.0 The Imperative, The Solution, and The Mechanism	2 1.1 The Imperative: A Global Crisis of Coordination	2 1.2 The Solution: A New Economic Relationship Based on Mutual Recognition	2 1.3 How It Works: From Mathematical Principle to Crisis Response	3 2.0 The Initiative and Opportunity	4
-2.1 Global Living Labs	3
+2.1 Global Living Labs	4
-2.2 Coalition Membership & Organizational Pilots	3
+2.2 Coalition Membership & Organizational Pilots	4
-2.3 Why This is a Trustworthy DPI: Core Guarantees	5 2.4 The Invitation	5
+2.3 Why This is a Trustworthy DPI: Core Guarantees	5 2.4 The Invitation	6